Skip to main content

 What is SLE?

-Systemic lupus erythematosus is an autoimmune disease.
-The immune system attacks the body's own healthy cells and triggers an inflammatory reaction, which can lead to organ damage.
-More than 50 percent of those affected experience kidney disease.
+Systemic lupus erythematosus (SLE) is an autoimmune disease.
+In this disease, the immune system attacks the body's own healthy cells, triggering an inflammatory response that can lead to organ damage.
+In more than 50 percent of cases, the kidneys are affected.

-For Natalie, stress, exercise and sunlight trigger such attacks.
+In Natalie's case, stress, exercise, and sunlight trigger such flare-ups.

 The symptoms

-Systemic lupus erythematosus can lead to very different symptoms.
-In addition to fatigue and a feeling of illness, those affected report the following symptoms:
+of systemic lupus erythematosus can vary widely.
+In addition to fatigue and general malaise, those affected report the following symptoms:

 • Fever